By Melissa Gerstein

 I learned that no two migraines are the same.
 Sometimes I have a headache that feels like a tiny man with a pick is trying to dig his way out of my head.
 Other times it is centered in my eyes.
 And, yes, sometimes I experience nausea and vomiting.

 Q: What have you tried?
 What works?

+So bear in mind everyone has different things that work for them.
+Some may use a cbd beard oil private label option but massage it into the head instead, some may use various medications, the list goes on.
+Me?
 I’ve used OTC medications in the past, but one thing that meets my needs as a busy mom is Tosymra .
 It is a convenient nasal spray for acute migraine treatment in adults that may be able to help, especially if you need a non-oral treatment option – like for those migraines with nausea.
 I have experienced migraine pain relief in as little as 10 minutes!
 So helpful for those days where I have a lot to get done!

 Again, this is what has worked for me, and all of us have different migraine experiences.
 Some of you might find getting CBD or delta 8 thc online to be quite helpful for its therapeutic qualities.
 Each person is different, so talk to your healthcare provider to see what would work right for you.

 Q: I think I have migraine, what should I do?